Paymo Logo

 A multi-cloud strategy is growing in popularity as business owners struggle to find just one public cloud provider that meets all their needs and requirements while staying within budget.
 In fact, in a survey of public cloud users, 81% said they work with two or more vendors.

-This article will explore what a multi-cloud strategy is and the advantages and disadvantages of a business owner making the investment in 2024.
+This article will explore what a multi-cloud strategy is and the advantages and disadvantages for a business owner considering an investment in 2026.

 What is a multi-cloud strategy?

-A cloud is a collection of servers hosting software and infrastructure that customers, individuals, and business owners can access over the Internet.
-It offers users on-demand availability to computer resources such as data storage and computing power.
+A cloud is a collection of servers that host software and infrastructure, accessible to customers, individuals, and business owners over the Internet.
+It provides users with on-demand access to computer resources, such as data storage and computing power.

 There are both private and public cloud services.
 A public cloud is run by an external third-party vendor that may have servers in one or more data centers.
-Public clouds are shared by multiple individuals and organizations renting server space within the same physical server.
+Public clouds are shared by multiple individuals and organizations that rent server space on the same physical server.

-An on-premises private cloud is a data center maintained and secured by a single company, not an external vendor.
-While, a private hosted cloud sees a third-party provider host and maintain private cloud servers that organization accesses over the Internet instead of an internal network.
+An on-premises private cloud is a data center operated and secured by a single company rather than an external vendor.
+A private hosted cloud has a third-party provider host and maintain private cloud servers that the organization accesses over the Internet rather than an internal network.

-A multi-cloud strategy sees businesses leverage two or more public or private cloud services from any number of vendors.
+A multi-cloud strategy enables businesses to leverage two or more public or private cloud services from multiple vendors.

 For example, in a multi-cloud configuration, a business may first choose to introduce managed cloud hosting for its website, which provides daily automated backups, 99% uptime, and unlimited bandwidth for ultimate scalability.